fbpx

 Female Aboriginal Australian Student

-About one-in-four workers across Australia currently miss out on about $5 billion in super each year – which averages out at $1,700 for each worker whose super is not paid.
-For those affected, this can mean more than $60,000 less in super savings by retirement, forcing more reliance on the age pension.
+Around one-in-four workers across Australia currently miss out on about $5 billion in super a year –averaging $1,800 for each worker not paid super in 2021-22.
+For those affected, this can mean more than $30,000 less in super savings by retirement, forcing more reliance on the age pension.

-A key cause of this challenge was laws made in the 1990s that only required employers to pay super contributions quarterly, out of alignment with the payment of wages.
+A key cause of this challenge are laws made in the 1990s that only require employers to pay super contributions quarterly, out of alignment with the payment of wages.
 Most workers assume their super is paid with wages because that’s what appears on their payslip.

 While many employers pay their employees’ super entitlements on payday, some hold off paying for up to 4 months, building up significant liabilities that some then find difficult to pay on time or at all.